 Barr stated at the time the Zoning Administrator Graber took the measurements was the “starting bell”.
 Graber measured 54’ from the foundation to the water’s edge at the time of permit application.
 VanHouten (builder) stated the measurement was 54’ at the start; 4’ for overhang and 50’ for setback compliance but when Graber was there the water was up and she reported 1’ difference.
 Graber stated the permit was filed in 2017.
 VanHouten continued that the measurements taken and everything done, at that point it was easily within the 50’.
 Graber stated she measured on 4-13-2018.
 Graber also stated at the time of permit there was no survey, no site plan (drawing only), and the home did not have overhangs.
 She also stated that throughout the project there were no changes submitted, yet there were changes to the project.
 Graber stated the permit said the foundation showed right at the 50’ setback and since then the overhang kept going further and further, then the porch was added with extra overhang and when measuring and comparing permit to actual there were differences and the builder never updated the application with the changes.
 VanHouten stated there was only one (1) change and it was that 1 foot of the overhang in a 20’ section of the overhang only.
 Graber stated the permit application should be consistent to what is being built.

 Barr asked for further comment from Derman or VanHouten.
 Derman responded we have 50’ and we have fulfilled the ordinance.
-Barr asked Graber if there were other properties in the district with the same circumstances - Graber described a project on Moulton Road whereas the building ended up being moved.
+Barr asked Graber if there were other properties in the district with the same circumstances - Graber described a project on Moulton Road..
 Barr stated the purpose of the meeting was for an interpretation ONLY and not a variance request.
 Barr asked for public comment and none was given.
 Barr asked Derman for any further comments (none).
 Barr asked

 VanHouten for further comments and he stated the 1’ in question is a section 20’ in length and varying with the water’s edge at that 20’ section only.
 Derman stated the builder had no idea the township measurements found it encroaching.
 Barr stated he should have measured before the foundation was in place.
 VanHouten stated it was indeed measured but with no certainty as the shoreline varies.
 Barr stated a letter was sent from the township in July of 2018 informing the landowner that the measurement was 49’ and that this had been discussed with VanHouten.